 Our operations include one owned propane marine terminal with storage capacity of 476 MBbls, one leased propane marine terminal with storage capacity of 424 MBbls, one propane pipeline terminal with storage capacity of 56 MBbls, six owned propane rail terminals with aggregate storage capacity of 21 MBbls, and access to several open access pipeline terminals.
 We own our rail terminals and lease the land on which the terminals are situated under long-term leases, except for the York terminal where we own the land.
 Our leased marine terminal is on a lease agreement through April 2014.
 Each of our rail terminals consist of two to three propane tanks with capacity of between 120,000 and 270,000 gallons for storage, and two high volume racks for loading propane into trucks.
 Our aggregate truck-loading capacity is approximately 400 trucks per day.
 We could expand each of our terminals' loading capacity by adding a third rack to handle future growth.
 High volume submersible pumps are utilized to enable trucks to fully load within 15 minutes.
 Each facility also has the ability to unload multiple railcars simultaneously.
-We have numerous railcar leases that allow us to increase our storage of the majority of its propane inventory in these leased railcars.
+We have numerous railcar leases that allow us to increase our storage and throughput capacity as propane demand increases.
+Each terminal relies on leased rail trackage for the storage of the majority of its propane inventory in these leased railcars.
 These railcars mitigate the need for larger numbers of fixed storage tanks and reduce initial capital needs when constructing a terminal.
 Each railcar holds approximately 30,000 gallons of propane.